Are you seeking to Know God? Have you ever heard the someone talk about the Gospel and wondered what that meant?

 How can I receive this free gift of salvation?…

 Repent and Receive Jesus as Savior.

 Repent does not just mean feel bad about something.
 I felt sorrow over a lot of things before I came to Jesus.
 Repentance is more than just bad feelings.
-It is feeling sorrow over what we have done and turning away from it.
-At heart, the repentance we need to get to Jesus is first sorrow over denying Him as our Lord and Savior.
+It is feeling sorrow over what you have done and turning away from it.
+At heart, the repentance you need to get to Jesus is first sorrow over denying Him as your Lord and Savior.
 Jesus is the Eternal God who made every one of us.
-He gave us life and then when we were lost, gave His life so that we could be forgiven and accepted into God’s family.
+He gave you life and then when you were lost, gave His life so that you could be forgiven and accepted into God’s family.